-- Your relative should sign a consent form if they are happy for professionals to share their information with you.
+- Your relative can sign a consent form if they are happy for professionals to share their information with you.

 Your relative: for the purpose of this page, ‘your relative’ means the person that you want information about.
 You could be their carer, friend or relative.

 Professional: a professional is someone who works in health and social care services.
-This could be a:
+This can include a:

 - social worker,